anastabiti/CPP_Modules/README.md

 - C++ uses the same mechanism to process the exceptions that you define as it uses for built-in exceptions.
 However, you must throw your own exceptions using the throw statement.
-- In C++, any class can be considered an exception class.
+- In C++, any class can be considered an exception class.  <br />
 - Therefore, an exception class is simply a class.
 It need not be inherited from the class exception.
-What makes a class an exception is how you use it.
+What makes a class an exception is how you use it.  <br />
 The exception class that you define can be very simple in the sense that it does not contain any members.
-For example, the following code can be considered an excep- tion class: <br />
+For example, the following code can be considered an exception class: <br />
 class dummyExceptionClass
 {
 };

+### Nested class
+A nested class is declared within the scope of another class.
+The name of a nested class is local to its enclosing class.
+Unless you use explicit pointers, references, or object names, declarations in a nested class can only use visible constructs, including type names, static members, and enumerators from the enclosing class and global variables.